elaborate-code/jigsaw-localization/README.md

 ## TODO

-- Add testing.
-- Check the minimum required PHP version.
-- Automated github actions for testing.
 - Check behavior with non A-Z languages.
-- Support 5 characters language codes `xx_YY`.
-- Add possibility to customize path structure to deduce current lang (for example set /blog/{lang}/... as a possible pattern).
+- Add possibility to customize path structure to deduce current locale (for example set /blog/{locale}/... as a possible pattern).

 ## Contributing